Florida Pedestrian Laws

 Speak with a Miami Pedestrian Accident Lawyer Today

-Miami is an iconic party city – one of the largest urban areas, a cultural center, a tourist hot spot, a beach destination, the queen of night life.
+Miami is an iconic party city – one of the largest urban areas, a cultural center, a tourist hot spot, a beach destination, the queen of nightlife.
 Because it is so busy and crowded, and because of the sometimes reckless or intoxicated behaviors of drivers in the city, it can be a dangerous place to be a pedestrian.

 Contact us today at (833) 899-0310 for a free consultation with an experienced Miami pedestrian accident attorney.